-Pupils in Pioneers 2 work towards an Entry Level Science Qualification.
+Pupils in 12US follow the Formal Curriculum Pathway and work towards an Entry Level Science Qualification.
 Pupils are encouraged to develop their scientific knowledge, skills and understanding enabling to achieve a WJEC Entry Pathways: Science Today accreditation at either Entry 2 or Entry 3.
-Pupils will be taught content from 2 units each year with the aim so that those in Pioneers 2 for 2 years will gain an Award (8 or more credits) and those in the class for 2+ years will gain a certificate (13 or more credits).
+Pupils will be taught content from 2 units each year with the aim so that those in 12US for 2 years will gain an Award (8 or more credits) and those in the class for 2+ years will gain a certificate (13 or more credits).

 This implementation plan will be updated on a yearly basis to reflect the current pupils in the class, their interests and our partnership with Bromsgrove School.
+This is therefore not a rolling programme (as with the previous plans).